sublee/subl.ee/docs/resume.md

     {: .note }

 :   Designed and implemented the architecture of a distributed MMORPG server.
-    Achieved up to 70k concurrent users per MMO world.
-Launched the game and maintained it.
+    The server achieved up to 70k concurrent users per MMO world.

     Built an internationalization and localization system focused on linguistics features of Korean and Indo-European languages.

+    Led the server development team including up to 15 game server engineers.

 Game Development Engineer {: .label }
 Team Lupin in [Nexon][], 2011--2013
-:   Developed and launched two multiplayer racing games: <cite>[KartRider][]
+:   Developed and launched multiplayer racing games: <cite>[KartRider][] Dash &
-    Dash & Coin Rush</cite>
+    Coin Rush</cite>
     {: .note }

 :   Designed and implemented a distributed game server architecture for
     synchronous multiplayer racing games.
-Launched the games globally and maintained them.

-    Researched various rating systems such as [Elo][], [Glicko][], and [TrueSkill][].
-Implemented a simple matchmaker for 4v4 or free-for-all racing games.
+    Researched rating systems such as Elo, Glicko, and [TrueSkill][trueskill-tm] to develop a matchmaker for 4v4 or free-for-all games.

 Full Stack Web Developer {: .label }
 [Npine][], 2008--2011
 :   Supplies stock images for business on <cite>[Iclickart][]</cite>.
     {: .note }

-:   Developed a web server framework adapting the MVC pattern by PHP5.
+:   Developed web services from the base framework to the application.

     Maintained physical Linux machines in a data center.

-Led the software engineering team.
+    Led the software engineering team including three web developers.

 Front-end Web Developer {: .label }
 [Lunant][], 2008--2011
-:   Served <cite>VLAAH</cite>, a social network service for discovering,
+:   Served <cite>VLAAH</cite>, social media for discovering, sharing, and
-    sharing, and utilizing opinions.
+    utilizing opinions.
     {: .note }

-:   Designed and implemented the UI/UX for <cite>VLAAH</cite> by PHP5,
+:   Designed and implemented the UI/UX for <cite>VLAAH</cite>.

-    JavaScript with MooTools, and Python.
-Developed [jDoctest][], which tests JavaScript examples in doc comments, by JavaScript.
+    Developed an open source project [jDoctest][], which is a JavaScript testing framework using example code in documentation comments.

 Open Source Experience
 ----------------------

 [torchgpipe][], 2019--
-:   [GPipe][] for PyTorch.
-GPipe is a scalable pipeline parallelism library for
-    training of a giant model.
+:   A GPipe implementation in PyTorch.
     {: .note }

-:   Implemented the library with handy interface for easy integration by deep
+:   Implemented [GPipe][], which is a scalable pipeline parallelism library for
+    training of a giant model, for PyTorch with a handy interface.

-    learning researchers or engineers.
-Reproduced the benchmarks in the GPipe paper.
+    Reproduced a ResNet-101 performance benchmark in the original GPipe paper.

 [Hangulize][], 2010--
 :   Automatically transcribes a non-Korean word into Hangul.
     {: .note }

-:   Implemented the library to realize [Brian Jongseong Park's idea]
+:   Implemented an automatic Hangul transcription algorithm to realize
-    [hangulize-idea].
-Originally, wrote it in Python.
-But rewrote it in Go to achieve better features, performance, and productivity.
+    [Brian Jongseong Park's idea] [hangulize-idea].
+By origin, it was written in Python, but rewritten in Go for better features, performance, and productivity.

     Designed and implemented the web service and RESTful API.
-Professional Korean translators usually visit here to translate undocumented proper nouns.
-For example, Netflix refers this project in [the Korean timed text style guide][netflix-style].
+Many professional Korean translators usually visit here to translate undocumented proper nouns.
+For example, Ryu Gwang, who is a famous technical translator, introduced this web service in [his posting (Korean)][ryugwang].
+    Furthermore, Netflix refers to it in [the Korean timed text style guide][netflix-style].

-[TrueSkill][trueskill-py], 2012--
+[TrueSkill][trueskill], 2012--
-:   A Python implementation of [TrueSkill™][trueskill] which is a rating
+:   A TrueSkill™ implementation in Python.
-    algorithm for Xbox Live.
     {: .note }

+:   Implemented [TrueSkill™][trueskill-tm], which is a rating algorithm for
-:   Implemented TrueSkill™ by Python with simple API to learn and share the
+    Xbox Live, in Python with a handy interface to learn and popularize the algorithm.
-    smart algorithm.

 [Profiling][], 2014--2018
 :   An interactive profiler for Python inspired by the Unity3D profiler.
     {: .note }

-:   Developed to find bottlenecks in the <cite>[Durango][]</cite> server by
+:   Developed a tracing based and statistical profiler for Python with a handy
-    Python and C. Designed a handy interactive TUI like [htop][] by [Urwid][].
+    interactive TUI like [htop][].

-    On GitHub, 2800+ people stared this project.
-Also it was the 3rd daily trending repository at Sep 22, 2014.
+    2800+ people have stared this project on GitHub.
+Also, it was the 3rd daily trending repository on Sep 22, 2014.

 Others
 :   - [Tossi][] -- A utility for Korean allomorphic particles.
-    - [SUBLEERUNKER][] -- A simple prody game of SUBERUNKER.
+    - [SUBLEERUNKER][] -- A simple parody game of SUBERUNKER.
 Play it in your web browser.
     - [Flask-AutoIndex][] -- mod_autoindex for Flask
-    - [Me2virus][] -- An XSS attack on [Me2day][], a social network service.
+    - [Me2virus][] -- An XSS attack on [Me2day][], social media.
+When a user
-                      When a user looks an infected post, a new infected post was written on the user's wall.
+                      looks at an infected post, a new infected post was written on the user's wall.

-Contributed
+Contributions
 :   [awesome-go#2104](https://github.com/avelino/awesome-go/pull/2104);
     [Babel#427](https://github.com/python-babel/babel/pull/427),
     [#488](https://github.com/python-babel/babel/pull/488);